| |

 What Are Sugar Beans?

 Sugar beans are a type of speckled kidney bean, popular in Indian-South African households.
 They’re slightly sweeter and softer than regular kidney beans, which makes them ideal for curries and stews.
+When cooked properly, sugar beans absorb all the wonderful spices and create a thick, flavorful gravy that clings beautifully to rice or soft, buttery rotis.

-Why You’ll Love This Recipe
+Why You’ll Love This Sugar Beans Curry

 Garlic cloves: Yes, more garlic!
 Whole garlic cloves bring a mellow sweetness as they soften and cook down.
 They infuse the curry with layers of flavor without overwhelming it.